 Friends operate largely with volunteer support, so I’m going to lend a hand through financial and other support to help them in their efforts.

-The old adage that “many hands make light work” couldn’t be more appropriate for citizen science.
-There are many dedicated staff who work for Ontario Parks and the Ministry of Natural Resources and Forestry, but with a landscape of parks twice the size of Switzerland, the work of inventorying and monitoring our shared lands is immense.
+The old adage that “many hands make light work” couldn’t be more appropriate for community science.
+There are many dedicated staff who work for Ontario Parks and the Ministry of Environment, Conservation and Parks, but with a landscape of parks twice the size of Switzerland, the work of inventorying and monitoring our shared lands is immense.

 I’m making a resolution to observe, record and report every species and natural phenomenon I witness during my travels this year.
-I’ll make use of the many existing citizen science initiatives that are available (check out the registry on Ontario Nature or our post on #citizenscience apps).
+I’ll make use of the many existing community science initiatives that are available (check out the registry on Ontario Nature or our post on #communityscience apps).
 Whenever I’m in Pinery, I’ll use the Explore Pinery app that the Friends of Pinery helped produce.